Degree

 What can I do with a Master’s in Public History?

 With a Master’s Degree in Public History, students can work in a variety of fields including heritage tourism, museums, archives, parks and recreation, digital storytelling, education, historical preservation and tourism.
-Students gain skills in a variety of fields including research, historical interpretation, storytelling, curation, collaboration and more.
-Our alumni have put these skills to use in their careers in places like the San Antonio African American Community Archive & Museum, Casa Navarro and the Texas Historical Commission.
+Students gain skills in a variety of fields, including research, historical interpretation, storytelling, curation, collaboration and more.
+Our alumni have put these skills to use in their careers in places like the San Antonio African American Community Archive and Museum, Casa Navarro and the Texas Historical Commission.
 Others have continued on to Ph.D. programs in History and Public History or to specialized degrees in archives and library sciences.

 - Bullock Texas State History Museum

-- City of San Antonio, Office of Historic Preservation
+- City of San Antonio, Office of

 - Esperanza Peace and Justice Center